zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 ## Wrapping up

 Here are the key takewaways for this tutorial:
-- Structured/semi-structured data are limited to numeric, string, or time data types.
+- Structured/semi-structured data is limited to numeric, string, or time data types.
 Through the power of modern machine learning, unstructured data is represented as high-dimensional vectors of numerical values.
 - These vectors, more commonly known as embeddings, are great for representing the semantic content of the unstructured data.
 Structured/semi-structured data, on the other hand, is semantically as-is, i.e. the content itself is equivalent to the semantics.
 - Searching and analyzing unstructured data is done through ANN search, a process that is inherently probabilistic.
 Querying across structured/semi-structured data, on the other hand, is deterministic.
 - Unstructured data processing is very different from semi-structured data processing, and requires a complete paradigm shift.
 This naturally necessiates a new type of database - the vector database.